Make an Appointment

 for genetic testing, call

 When it comes to cancer, we believe knowledge is power.
-That’s why Baystate Health offers genetic counseling and testing for women with a family history of breast cancer or with a personal history of benign breast disease.
+That’s why Baystate Health offers genetic counseling and testing for people with a family history or personal history of cancer.
 Our goal is to provide the right test, to the right person, at the right time.

-Once we know your genetic risk, we’ll work with you to make a plan for preventing breast cancer and supporting long-term breast health.
+Once we know your genetic risk, we’ll work with you to make a plan for preventing cancer and supporting long-term health.

 Our team of medical oncologists and genetic counselors will help you navigate what can be a complex process.
 We provide valuable details about your genetic makeup and clarity on what to do next.